N1heo/midtermproject/README.md

 # This is my midterm project

-## Credits:
+## Credits
-The code foundation I took from my teacher's implementation of Conway's game of life.
+The code foundation I took from my teacher's implementation of **Conway's game of life.**
 The idea I overheard from my friend, that was doing something simillar years ago.
-All what I heard from his was: "I was making some kind of a human organism cellural simulation."
+All what I heard from him was: "I was making some kind of a human organism cellural simulation."
 After some time of working on this project, I found out that my teacher also mentioned this idea, but in the other group.

 ## The idea itself
 So I've developed the idea into this: